Kronsch/SubvrsiveTest/README.md

  - Button Number: The integer that will be sent via event when the button is pressed (Also determines the number that appears on the button.)

 ### BP_NumPad
 This blueprint has quite a bit of functionality crammed into it.
-It receives events from it's child BP_NumPadButtons when clicked, and builds a string using the input.
-If the code is correct, it will fire an event to `BP_SecurityCamera` informing it to disable the security camera.
-Getting the code correct will also lock the Num Pad from receiving more input.
+It receives events from it's child `BP_NumPadButtons` when clicked, and builds a string using the input.
+If the input is correct, it will fire an event to `BP_SecurityCamera` informing it to disable the security camera.
+Getting the passcode correct will also lock the Num Pad from receiving more input.

 Exposed parameters:
  - Target Input String: The desired code.
 When entered the num pad will show green and deactivate the camera.